 My spare time is spent with my 2 children or out on my Mountain bike enjoying this countries wonderful trails.
 Working with I-CAR NZ would have to be one of the highlights of my continuing career, I look forward to learning about new and exciting technology and having the opportunity to pass that experience on to others.

-Based in Christchurch I am currently working as an industry consultant managing the Axalta Coating Systems ‘Axalta Services’ programme for New Zealand and working with Standox, Cromax and Spies Hecker end users.
-I started out in a small suburban panelshop as an apprentice panelbeater in the early 80’s and went on to owning that business 7 years later.
+Based in Christchurch I am the joint owner of a large collision repair business, and I also work as an industry consultant managing the Axalta Coating Systems ‘Axalta Services’ programme for New Zealand.
+This role has me working alongside Standox, Cromax and Spies Hecker end users, helping them navigate the challenges of the industry and to achieve their business goals.
+I started out in a small suburban panel shop as an apprentice panelbeater in the early 80’s and went on to owning that business 7 years later.

-I enjoy keeping fit and I’m a mad keen mountain biker and road cyclist with any spare time spent out on the local trails or on the bumpy Christchurch roads.
-I also enjoy playing golf and riding my horse.
+I enjoy keeping fit and I’m a mad keen mountain biker and road cyclist, with any spare time spent out on the local trails or the Christchurch Adventure Park.
+I also enjoy skiing, golf and riding my horse.

 I have worked in the collision repair industry since leaving school in 1964.
 In 2003 I closed my Titahi Bay Panel and Paint shop after 30 years of business.
 During that time I was an active executive member of the Wellington branch of the CRA.
 With a special and continuing interest in industry training.
 As well as supervising I-CAR welding tests, I keep myself busy with short-term panelshop management.